 What Is GABA & How Do You Maintain Healthy Levels?

-Here, we unpack how GABA affects the brain and body, the benefits of maintaining healthy GABA levels, and how to optimize GABA with lifestyle changes and strategic supplementation.
+Here, we unpack how GABA affects the brain and body, the benefits of maintaining healthy GABA levels, and how to optimize GABA levels as you age.

 What is GABA?